Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 Yes and No, and it is quite a weak Yes versus a very strong **No**.

-The only situation I can think of where human graders will become obsolete is that if we stop innovating in teaching and learning, and teach/test exactly the same way as we do today.
-In that case, yes.
-Because of all the reasons above, there is no way a human grader can compete with a fully developed AI grader.
-That type of replacement is already happening in workplaces all over the place.
+* The unlikely "yes": if we stop innovating in teaching and learning, and teach/test exactly the same way as we do today.
+Because of all the reasons above, I see no reason why we need human graders to grade student response to the same problems year after year, with no control nor improvement in grading quality and feedback experience.

-Yet I see no reason why we should, or will stop all innovation in teaching and learning, especially since AI will new free us from mostly repetitive task of grading.
+* The much more likely "no":

-At the very least, we can greatly increase the number of written response questions in the course, as they are so much better for learning than multiple-choice questions.
+  * At the very least, we can greatly increase the number of written response questions in the course, as they are so much better for learning than multiple-choice questions.
 Instead of assigning humans as graders, future teaching assistants will be tasked with creating and evaluating new problems, designing grading rubrics, writing rubric explanations, check for AI grading errors, and improve the prompt design.
-All of which are essential for the process and must be done by a human expert, at least in the short term.
+As I argue in the paper, all of which are essential for the grading process to work and must be done by a human expert, at least in the short term.

-More importantly, now more than ever is the time to innovate and rethink the basic building blocks of the entire process of teaching and learning.
-What new types of questions or tasks shall we give our students?
-How can we collect evidences from students' work, and make meaningful evaluation of their knowledge and ability?
-How can we enable and empower each individual student to develop in their own pace?
-How do we teach and assess creativity and critical thinking?
+  * More importantly, now more than ever is the time to innovate and rethink the basic building blocks of the entire process of teaching and learning.
+    * What new types of questions or tasks shall we challenge our students? (especially since AI can already solve most conventional tasks)
+    * How can we collect evidences from students' work, and make meaningful evaluation of their knowledge and ability?
+    * How can we enable and empower each individual student to develop according to their own pace?
+    * How do we teach and assess creativity and critical thinking?
+    * How can we help students feel motivated and welcomed to learn, and develop their ability regulate their own learning?

+  The current generation of GenAI is great at completing tasks that have well established patterns or procedures, such as grading answers to common physics problems.
+Yet for things that have never been done before, humans need to first experiment, evaluate and establish acceptable and beneficial practices, before AI can replicate the process in a satisfactory and meaningful way. **In other words, AI can help us achieve what we want, but it can never tell us what we want.** The task for human teachers or teaching assistance in the future will be to observe what students need, innovate on how to facilitate and empower students, implement the new methods and strategies (hopefully with the help of AI), and most importantly, examine and evaluate if the new process is actually helping students.
+After all, AI may replace our brain, but I don't see how it can replace our heart.